Skip to Content

 Hall’s Gap is also a great place to stay and encounter Australian wildlife.
 We saw lots of different creatures here and got ridiculously close to them as well!

-The main reason to do an Adelaide to Melbourne road trip is to visit the Great Ocean Road.
+The main reason to drive from Adelaide to Melbourne is to visit the Great Ocean Road.
 This is one of the main tourist attractions in Australia and for good reason.
-The views along the coastline are incredible, from amazing beaches to stunning cliffs, you won’t be disappointed!
+The views along the coastline are incredible, from amazing beaches to stunning Twelve Apostles, you won’t be disappointed!

 Thankfully, where to stay between Adelaide and Melbourne is not too difficult as there’s a bit of a choice!
 Some of the best hostels in Australia are situated on this route.